SEO

 Create a sitemap.

 A sitemap is a description of the organization of a website’s pages.
-You can put a sitemap in something called the robots.txt file on your site.
+Whether you do it yourself or you hire SEO services, you can put a sitemap in something called the robots.txt file on your site.
 Then, you can proactively submit that sitemap to a search engine; this helps the search engine crawl your site and find pages to index because it now has a map of the paths and roads around your site.

 Set up redirects after a migration.